We have decided to add a paragraph to this article as the Boost Bingo Petition Campaign has succeeded.

 Therefore, we have taken the liberty of changing the link below from the petition to the article covering the reduction in taxes.

-The Boost Bingo campaign which is calling for a Bingo Tax rate cut comes to a head this Wednesday with the handing over of a petition with over three hundred thousand signatures on the petition.
+The Boost Bingo campaign, which calls for a Bingo Tax rate cut, comes to a head this Wednesday with the handing over of a petition with over three hundred thousand signatures.

 This Bingo Tax cut petition includes members of the public and sitting members of parliament.
-The petition will be handed over to officials at HM Treasury in Westminster.
+The appeal will be handed over to officials at HM Treasury in Westminster.

-The Boost Bingo campaign is, of course, the movement which has called for the removal of unfair taxes on the land-based bingo clubs around the United Kingdom.
+Of course, the Boost Bingo campaign is the movement that has called for the removal of unfair taxes on land-based bingo clubs around the United Kingdom.

-There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities are taxed at 15%.
-This is simply a case of using the most popular form of entertainment in the UK, that is the game of bingo, to generate extra taxation revenues.
+There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities get taxed at 15%.
+It is a case of using the UK’s most popular form of entertainment, the game of Bingo, to generate extra taxation revenues.

-Even though a huge amount of signatures on the petition there is still time to add to the number of people who support this campaign.
+Even though there are many signatures on the petition, there is still time to add to the number of people who support this campaign.
 You can do so online via the Boost Bingo Petition here.

-Take the time (2 minutes at most) to make a stand and ask the Government for a bit of fairness.
+Take the time (2 minutes at most) to stand and ask the Government for a bit of fairness.